zsrtww/tww-gz/README.md

 | Actor List          | Display info from actor list
 | Actor Spawner       | Spawn actors at current position

-Actor List: Display info from actor list, pause/delete actors on list
-TODO: Explain more about how this works

-Actor Spawner: Spawn actors at current position
-TODO: Explain more about how this works

 #### Collision Viewer - view various types of collision

 | Option              | Description